profsmith89/ctps/_sources/chap09.md

 [^fn13]: I ignore the case when the pattern string is empty because that's a trivial result.
 Every shift is a valid shift when the pattern string is empty.
 We don't need to run the algorithm, and we could add a conditional at the start of our functions that checks for an empty pattern string.

-[^fn14]: The other if-statement in the matching loop in \`bf\_strmatch\` (i.e., line 51) has an execution cost proportional to 1, and we can ignore it.
+[^fn14]: The other if-statement in the matching loop in \`rk\_strmatch\` (i.e., line 51) has an execution cost proportional to 1, and we can ignore it.

 [^fn15]: Rabin-Karp is fast, but there are string-matching algorithms that are even faster.
 For example, the Knuth-Morris-Pratt algorithm has the same pre-processing bound as Rabin-Karp (i.e., O(m)), but a better worst-case matching bound of O(n) for all inputs.
 Technically, its bounds are 𝛩(m) and 𝛩(n).
-Yup, you need to go learn the difference between Big-O and Big Theta 𝛩 notation!
+Yup, you need to go learn the difference between Big-O and Big-𝛩 notation!